 I will faithfully record in the Bulletin next fall the haps and mishaps of my new fern plantation.
 (Note)

-1. The reference to the "Bulletin" indicates Eloise forwarded her paper to The Gray Memorial Botanical Chapter, (Division D ) of the Agassiz Association for publication in the Asa Gray Bulletin.
-The Agassiz Association was founded in the late 1800‘s to be an association of local chapters that would combine the like interests of individuals and organizations in the study of Nature.
-Division D was based in Chicago.
-She had written an earlier version of this article in 1915 that was definitely published by Agassiz.
+1. The reference to the "Bulletin" indicates Eloise forwarded her paper to the Gray Memorial Botanical Chapter, division D, of the Agassiz Association for publication in the Groups circular bulletin.
+Eloise was a member of Division D (the middle west) from 1908 until her death.
+Those bulletins were circulated among members by postal round-robin circulation.
+The Agassiz Association was founded in the late 1800‘s to be an association of local chapters that would combine the like interests of individuals and organizations in the study of nature but after 1901 was largely defunct and only the Gray Memorial Botanical Chapter, with its several divisions, was still active and remained so until 1943.
+She had written an earlier version of this article in 1915 that was definitely in circulation by the Chapter.
 Read it here.

 2. Fern names: Since Eloise Butler’s day the botanical classification of a number of these ferns has changed.
 The list below details: 1) the name Eloise used, 2) a new name if there is one, 3) the common name, 4) dates she brought in the species to the Garden.
 5) Indigenous species are noted, those possibly indigenous are marked with a "P".